 Stepping up the pace

-2019 is a critical year for our world, youth and the HIV/AIDS response.
+2020 is a critical year for our world, young people and the HIV and AIDS response.

 World leaders, after consulting millions of people around the world and leading months of negotiations, have adopted the Sustainable Development Goals to address poverty and achieve sustainable development.
 These will define development until 2030 and shape the lives and experiences of our generation.
 One of the targets includes, ‘By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases’.

 At the same time, we have reached a moment where today’s generation of young people is the largest in history.
 In fact, the number of young people in the world is starting to peak.
 Now is the time to unleash the power of young people to end poverty and ensure all have healthy lives.
 Without young people at the heart of development, the world won’t make progress.

 Incredible progress has been made in the HIV response.
 Fifteen years ago, less than 200,000 people were accessing treatment and the epidemic was growing fast.
 Today, we have 19.5 million people accessing treatment – but we’re still only halfway there.
 17.2 million people are still not accessing treatment.
 The AIDS response has produce astonishing results, but there is a wide gap between our achievements and our goal to end AIDS by 2030.
 Therefore, we find ourselves at a pivotal moment;

 “We have a fragile 5 year window to ensure that the world is on track to end the AIDS epidemic.
 Seizing this opportunity to fast track the response to HIV will save millions of lives – and the costs of not doing so are unthinkable” UNAIDS Executive Director, 2015